SMTP stage spam checks

 For example: The machine at IP

-When combined, these features provide an excellent balance of greylisting hosts which should not be sending email, and allowing those hosts which should be sending email to get their email straight through.
+When combined, these features provide an excellent balance of greylisting hosts which should not be sending emails, and allowing those hosts which should be sending emails to get their message straight through.

 Additionally, to help with the tracking of any problems, once a message passes greylisting and is accepted, a new header is added called

 X-Spam-greylist.
 This header tells you how many seconds the email was delayed and whether that host has been whitelisted for 24 hours.
-(Technically, the delay figure actually indicates the length of the last delay for the ip/sender/recipient combination, so in the case of multiple emails from the same person, to the same person, from the same machine in a short time period, the figure will be a bit messy and hard to calculate.)
+(Technically, the delay figure actually indicates the length of the last delay for the IP/sender/recipient combination, so in the case of multiple emails from the same person, to the same person, from the same machine in a short time period, the figure will be unclear and hard to calculate.)

 If you feel that email is being delayed by greylisting, please check the headers of your email for the

 X-Spam-greylist header first.
 If it's not present, then the email was not delayed by greylisting, and it was probably just held up on the sender's side, something beyond our control.